kylecumming/4140GPA1-5/README.md

 - step 5

-    In a web browser, or a Postman GET request, test the endpoints as listed in the assignment report, such as "http://localhost:3000/api/company/getPart17/1".
+    Using Postman, create a PUT request and input the body parameters under x-www-form-urlencoded to test the endpoints as listed in the assignment report, such as "http://localhost:3000/api/company/updatePO17" with parameters for "poNo17" and "status17".